 What are some of the anxieties parents have when raising gender-creative biological boys?

 I think the biggest concern is bullying at school.
-Often the children might be excluded from activities – especially sleepovers and birthday parties – because the other parents aren't really open to having a child who is atypical in their midst.
+Often the children might be excluded from activities—especially sleepovers and birthday parties—because the other parents aren't really open to having a child who is atypical in their midst.
 That's why the parents of these kids have become the most incredible advocates.
-They just hope to normalise gender-nonconformity.
+They just hope to normalize gender non-conformity.

-What sort of mental-health problems and social problems do gender-nonconforming children tend to face?
+What sort of mental-health problems and social problems do gender non-conforming boys tend to face?

 A lot of these kids experience low-grade bullying.
 It creates a lot of stress and anxiety about going to school or being in public places because of the fear of being excluded.
 However, if the school is very progressive and keeps an open dialogue, it can be great.
-Schools have such power to normalise gender-nonconformity; some choose to and some really push against it.
+Schools have such power to normalize gender non-conformity; some choose to and some really push against it.

-What kind of reactions do the boys have when they first arrive at the camp and realise they are surrounded by other children just like them?
+What kind of reactions do the boys have when they first arrive at the camp and realize they are surrounded by other children just like them?

 Some of the kids really stand back observing and are quite shy while others jump in and it's like they've found their clan, their soul mates.
 The images don't really convey the wild frenzy of camp.
 They're more flowing and poetic while the camp is kind of a beautiful chaos.
 The kids are constantly changing clothes and dolls; they're like immediate kin and friends.
 It's very moving for the parents, most of all.

-The parents spend a lot of time together and they realise it isn't just their child.
+The parents spend a lot of time together and they realize it isn't just their child.
 But not every parent who goes there is fully on board.
 It's difficult, it's a transition.
 If you're there you're there because you love your child, they know it's a move in the right direction.
-I hate to say it but a lot of the fathers – especially the fathers – come in a little bit shell shocked.
+I hate to say it but a lot of the fathers—especially the fathers—come in a little bit shell shocked.
 This is not the little boy they anticipated raising and they're doing the best they can because they want their children to have a healthy life and a healthy mental state that comes from the support of your parents.

 What happens during the fashion show?

-Can you recall any special moments at the camp?
+Can you recall any special moments of at the camp?